Logo for Help with Handwriting

 My advice would be if your child is saying that they have writers ache do not worry it is less likely to be as serious as it sounds.
 Look at changing their pen styles and get them to lean on something soft when writing.
 However, if your concerns do continue then do get this checked out by a medical professional.

-What we can do is give our children time to strengthen their muscles in their forearm.
-Give them time to reduce any swelling from the tendons.
-And give them time to practice, practice and practice handwriting.
+What we can do is give our children time to strengthen the muscles in their forearm.
+Allow time to reduce any swelling from the tendons.
+Give them time to practice, practice and practice handwriting.

 Sheilagh is the founder of Help with Handwriting, a children's occupational therapist, handwriting expert and author.